jllamas/StarCitizenActionMaps/README.md

 ```
 Will apply new action maps by filename

-Once you load into your ship and after every respawn you need to enable HOMAS mode (__Right Shift__).
+Once you load into your ship and after every respawn you need to enable HOMAS Mode (__Right Shift__).
 This will enable free mouse look so you can aim your turrets and gimbaled weapons without moving the ship.
-Sometimes it is advantagous to enable Gimbal Lock (__Left Alt__) to bare all your weapons on a target.
+Sometimes it is advantageous to enable Gimbal Lock (__Left Alt__) to bare all your weapons on a target.

 ### Logitech Extreme 3D Pro Buttons